Entropy zero area preserving diffeomorphisms of $S^2$: Reducing Arcs in Annular Covers

 \section{Reducing Arcs in Annular Covers}

 In this section we recall, adapt and improve definitions and results from section 10 of \cite{fh:periodic}, where the assumption is that $F$ is periodic point free and isotopic rel $\Fix(F)$ to the identity as opposed to our current assumption that $F$ has zero entropy and is isotopic rel $\Fix(F)$ to a composition of Dehn twists on the elements of $\cR$.
+In particular, the homeomorphisms $f_\sigma : A_\sigma \to A_\sigma$ of Definition~\ref{annulus cover} are periodic point free in \cite{fh:periodic} and are only fixed point free in our current context.
+Switching from periodic point free to entropy zero requires a change in the proof of Lemma~\ref{no doubling} but nothing more.
+Allowing $\cR$ to be non-empty requires a fair amount of work, most of which is done in later sections.

+Of primary interest are the homeomorphisms $f_\sigma : A_\sigma \to A_\sigma$ of Definition~\ref{annulus cover}.
+We frame the discussion more generally for clarity and for possible future applications.